 If you need further evidence about the nature of this depository, read Nasif’s Read First NOTICE TO ALL VIEWERS:

 “…Please do not publish any of my evidence documents in public or private forums without my written permission.
 Please do not try to “share” a link to my evidence file folders from this drop box folder to social media pages, groups, or news publications.
 If you publish anything labeled “Secret” in public, I cannot protect you from legal or criminal prosecution that may follow.

 If you want to invite someone to view “George Global” please make that request by email to email@example.com and make sure that person has followed protocol by first making a donation to the new server so I can give them access.
 Posting many of these documents is what got me banned 15 times from Social Media, Twitter and FB.
 Remember this when RT or sharing on FB.
 Think before you act.
 Be responsible.
 All Documents have been vetted as factual and true evidence from the source.”

 So, there you have it.
-You shouldn’t publish any of Nasif’s documents without his permission because he scraped them from other sites and now claims them as his IP.
+You shouldn’t publish any of Nasif’s documents without his permission because he scraped them from 8chan/8kun/4chan and other conspiracy watering holes and now claims them as his IP.
 But if you do re-publish anything labeled “Secret” from his publicly accessible DropBox archive, he won’t be able to protect you from “legal or criminal prosecution”.
 Also, don’t forget to ‘donate’ to his business venture in order to get access to the ‘full’ content in this magical archive (which previously was in the public domain).
 And finally, Nasif himself assures you that he “vetted as factual and true evidence” over 6 TB of data and millions of records.